CHEM: Estimating and Understanding Hallucinations in Deep Learning for Image Processing: Methodology

+In the absence of hallucinations, the coverage property ensures that the distance is zero with high probability ($1-\alpha$).
+Conversely, the distance becomes strictly positive, capturing the magnitude by which the model's textures deviate from the true image.
+In this setting, ground truth is necessary to compute the hallucination risks of $\Phi(X)$, in line with previous work \cite{bhadra_hallucinations_2021} and the formalization of hallucination in \cite{jesson_estimating_2024}.
+In practical scenarios, the hallucination risk of model $\Phi$ can be assessed on a test dataset, allowing us to select the model that achieves the best balance between prediction error and hallucination risk.

+We emphasize that the choice of metric $\dist(\cdot,\cdot)$ directly influences how effectively we can highlight regions susceptible to hallucinations.
+In image processing, we are particularly interested in structured hallucinations, such as fabricated textures or objects that tend to be well-localized and anisotropic.
+As a result, performing hallucination detection directly in the pixel space, for example via Euclidean distance, may be suboptimal.
+This motivates a discussion on how to design $\dist(\cdot,\cdot)$.

-\begin{Remark} \emph{ In in-context learning with generative AI, the hallucination rate proposed in \cite{jesson_estimating_2024} is defined similarly to Definition~\ref{def:hallucination}, where $\dist(Y, B_{\alpha}(\Phi(X))):= \chi_{\{Y\notin B_{\alpha}(\Phi(X))\} }$, with $\chi_{A}(x) = 1 $ if $x$ belongs to $A$ and zero otherwise.
-An analogous characterization of hallucination for image processing was explored in \cite{angelopoulos2022image} and subsequently improved in \cite{kutiel_conformal_2023}, enabling the identification of reliable regions in predicted images. } \end{Remark}
+\begin{Remark} Quantification of hallucinations is an emerging paradigm.
+In in-context learning with generative AI, the hallucination rate proposed in \cite{jesson_estimating_2024} is defined similarly to Definition~\ref{def:hallucination}, where $\dist(Y, B_{\alpha}(\Phi(X))):= \chi_{\{Y\notin B_{\alpha}(\Phi(X))\} }$, with $\chi_{A}(x) = 1 $ if $x$ belongs to $A$ and zero otherwise.
+An analogous characterization of hallucination for image processing was explored in \cite{angelopoulos2022image} and subsequently improved in \cite{kutiel_conformal_2023}, enabling the identification of reliable regions in predicted images. \end{Remark}

-\cvprsubsection{Conformal hallucination estimation metric}
+\subsection{Conformal hallucination estimation metric}